Calculate Your Flexible Spending Account Savings

 - Does an FSA rollover?

 This depends on your employer.
-If any funds remain in your Medical FSA at the end of the current plan year, your employer may either allow you to rollover up to $550 of your FSA savings to the following plan year or give you a 2 ½ month grace period following the end of the plan year during which you can use any remaining funds.
+If any funds remain in your General Purpose FSA at the end of the current plan year, your employer may either allow you to rollover up to $610 (for 2023) of your FSA savings to the following plan year or give you a 2 ½ month grace period following the end of the plan year during which you can use any remaining funds.
 A Dependent Care FSA plan allows for a reasonable time for you to submit claims after the plan year-end, but all dependent care expenses must be incurred by plan year-end.
 Learn more about FSA rollovers.

 - What are the advantages of an FSA?